janbpunkt/wpubg/README.md

 3. no caching yet

 ## Changelog
+# 0.41
+* bugfixes

 # 0.4
-* frist version of error catching
+* first version of error catching

 # 0.3
 * added regions (you must select your region immediately after updating the plugin)